AVEVA/AVEVA-Samples/basic_samples/SDS/DotNet/readme_REST.rst

 more information about Sds Property Overrides.

-SdsViews
+SdsStreamViews
 -------

-An SdsView provides a way to map Stream data requests from one data type to another.
-You can apply a View to any read or GET operation.
-SdsView is used to specify the mapping between source and target types.
+An SdsStreamView provides a way to map Stream data requests from one data type to another.
+You can apply a StreamView to any read or GET operation.
+SdsStreamView is used to specify the mapping between source and target types.

 Sds attempts to determine how to map Properties from the source to the